yaxyobekuz/menemarket-workers/README.md

-# 💼 Mene Market Admin V2
+# 👥 Mene Market Workers

 This project is built with **React**, **Vite**, and **TailwindCSS** to deliver a fast and responsive web application with a streamlined development experience.